 Career educators are here to help you explore and discuss careers options and further education.
 They work in partnership with you and provide space for you to explore, and guide you through the research process, but the only person who can make the final decision on your first career is you.

-Myth #7: The Career Centre will find me a job
+Myth #7: Career Exploration & Education will find me a job